satoshipay/api/source/includes/_api.md

 }
 ```

 If an error occurs while handling the request, a JSON error object will be returned along with a corresponding HTTP status code.
-The object contains status- and error-codes, the name of the error, as well as the error message.
+The object contains status and error codes, the name of the error, as well as the error message.

 ## Goods

-This is the API resource for managing a merchant's digital goods.
+The API resource `goods` allows a merchant to manage their digital goods.
+A good in the API represents a merchant's digital good (e.g. news article, image, audio/video or file download) and holds all infromation needed for SatoshiPay to handle payments.
+This includes pricing information and other metadata, but not the content itself.

-### List all goods
+### List Goods

 > Definition